spitfire55/spitfire55.github.io/_posts/2016-10-12-Android-Studio-Shortcuts.md

 If you want to view the entire list of predefined shortcuts in Android Studio or define your own, you can navigate to the keymap by going to File->Settings->Keymap.

 Next post will be a comparison between Visual Studio Code and Sublime Text, and why I chose VS Code as my daily code editor.
+Happy coding!